KausTarafdar/python-sha-256/readME.md

       <Enter your path>
 ```

-After completion of hashing, the output will be generaated and stored in the **output.txt** file.
+After completion of hashing, the output will be generated and stored in the **output.txt** file.